Alzheimer's disease: Symptomatic treatment

-Glutamate is an excitatory neurotransmitter of the nervous system, although excessive amounts in the brain can lead to cell death through a process called excitotoxicity which consists of the overstimulation of glutamate receptors.
-Excitotoxicity occurs not only in Alzheimer's disease, but also in other neurological diseases such as Parkinson's disease and multiple sclerosis.
+Glutamate is an excitatory neurotransmitter, although in excess can lead to cell death through a process called excitotoxicity which consists of the overstimulation of glutamate receptors.
+Excitotoxicity also occurs in other neurological diseases such as Parkinson's disease and multiple sclerosis.

 Memantine is a noncompetitive NMDA receptor antagonist first used as an anti-influenza agent.
 It acts on the glutamatergic system by blocking NMDA receptors and inhibiting their overstimulation by glutamate.
-Memantine has been shown to have a small benefit in the treatment of moderate to severe Alzheimer's disease.
-Reported adverse events with memantine are infrequent and mild, including hallucinations, confusion, dizziness, headache and fatigue.
-The combination of memantine and donepezil has been shown to be "of statistically significant but clinically marginal effectiveness".
+Memantine has been reported to have a small benefit in the treatment of moderate to severe AD.
+The combination of memantine and donepezil has been reported to be "of statistically significant but clinically marginal effectiveness".

-An extract of Ginkgo biloba known as EGb 761 has been used for treating Alzheimer's and other neuropsychiatric disorders.
+An extract of Ginkgo biloba known as EGb 761 has been used for treating AD and other neuropsychiatric disorders.
 Its use is approved throughout Europe.
 The World Federation of Biological Psychiatry guidelines lists EGb 761 with the same weight of evidence (level B) given to acetylcholinesterase inhibitors and memantine.
-EGb 761 is the only one that showed improvement of symptoms in both Alzheimer's disease and vascular dementia.
-EGb 761 may have a role either on its own or as an add-on if other therapies prove ineffective.
-A 2016 review concluded that the quality of evidence from clinical trials on Ginkgo biloba has been insufficient to warrant its use for treating Alzheimer's disease.
+EGb 761 is the only one that showed improvement of symptoms in both AD and vascular dementia.
+EGb 761 may have a role either on its own or as an add-on to other therapies.
+A 2016 review concluded that the quality of evidence from clinical trials on G. biloba has been insufficient to warrant its use.
+Further studies suggested that Ginkgo leaves contain pharmacologically more effective substances than those contained in EGb 761, which may allow for causal treatment of preclinical Alzheimer's dementia.
+Chaperones from plant protein extracts play an important role in this context.

-Atypical antipsychotics are modestly useful in reducing aggression and psychosis in people with Alzheimer's disease, but their advantages are offset by serious adverse effects, such as stroke, movement difficulties or cognitive decline.
-When used in the long-term, they have been shown to associate with increased mortality.
+Atypical antipsychotics are modestly useful in reducing aggression and psychosis in people with AD, but their advantages are offset by serious adverse effects, such as stroke, movement difficulties or cognitive decline.
+When used in the long-term, they have been reported to associate with increased mortality.
+They are recommended in dementia only after first line therapies such as behavior modification have failed, and due to the risk of adverse effects, they should be used for the shortest amount of time possible.
 Stopping antipsychotic use in this group of people appears to be safe.